-May has been designated as Skin Cancer Awareness month by the Centers for Disease Control (CDC) and, as the month draws to a close, I want to call your attention to the fact that you could have skin cancer on your feet and not experience any foot pain.
+In Houston, where bright sunshine is an almost year-round likelihood, Skin Cancer Awareness is very important.
+So, with some help from the Centers for Disease Control (CDC), I want to call your attention to the fact that you could have skin cancer on your feet and not experience any foot pain.

 Skin cancer on your feet is a little different than on the rest of your body, as it is more frequently caused by a virus than by exposure to the sun (especially when it manifests on the bottom of your feet.)
 Your Houston podiatrist is trained to look out for unusual skin patches on the foot and may be better equipped to make the cancer diagnosis than a regular dermatologist.

 If you are doing a home skin cancer exam (which I highly recommend), you should know the following common features of skin cancers of the feet:

 - Feet that keep cracking, itching or bleeding (cancer may have been present for a while but, since it is painless, these signs may be the only recognizable manifestation.)

 - Non-healing sores, bumps that crack and/or bleed, nodules with rolled edges or scaly areas may all be indications of skin cancer of the feet.